 Your dental implants will not require separate maintenance.
 But you should brush and floss your teeth and around the implants regularly.
 A dentist might suggest special brushes or flossing tools to better clean your smile, especially near the implant.

-You can proceed with your usual diet and oral activities after your dental implant heals, but contact your dentist about any concerns.
+You can proceed with your usual diet and oral activities after your dental implant heals, but contact your dentist about any dental concerns.
 Delaying dental intervention for a problem with your implant could lead to further damage to your oral health.